lcxfs1991/html-res-webpack-plugin/README.md

 ## Changelog
 - v0.0.1 resouce inline and md5
 - v0.0.2 customized name and hash
+- v0.0.3 support favicon file
-- v0.0.3 use cache to boost the speed and satisfy more projects specs
+- v0.0.4 use cache to boost the speed and satisfy more projects specs